 During his long association with Franklin & Marshall, Richard Kneedler exemplified what it means to be a true citizen of the College.
 Many others have been inspired by Richard Kneedler's example.
-Through this award, the College will recognize one professional staff member each year for his or her contributions and service to the College.
+Through this award, the College will recognize a professional staff member or two staff members each year for his or her contributions and service to the College.

 Via the Richard Kneedler Distinguished Service Award, the College will recognize a member of the professional staff who consistently goes "above and beyond" normal performance expectations, and who has earned the respect of students and colleagues.

 The recipient of this award will have demonstrated his/her commitment to the mission of the College:

 Dual nominations of this award will be accepted if the work of the two professional staff members is so extensively intertwined that their ability to meet the above 2 criteria is dependent upon each other.

 Mission Statement: Franklin & Marshall is a residential college dedicated to excellence in undergraduate liberal education.
 Its aims are to inspire in young people of high promise and diverse backgrounds a genuine and enduring love for learning, to teach them to read, write, and think critically, to instill in them the capacity for both independent and collaborative action, and to educate them to explore and understand the natural, social and cultural worlds in which they live.
 In so doing, the College seeks to foster in its students qualities of intellect, creativity, and character, that they may live fulfilling lives and contribute meaningfully to their occupations, their communities, and their world.